SebbyLebby/SebbyLebby/README.md

 - 🔭 I’m currently working on Fullstack Course by LaunchX.
-- 🌱 I’m currently learning Java, JavaScript.
+- 🌱 I’m currently learning JavaScript.
 - 👯 I’m looking to collaborate on FrontEnd Development.
 - 🤔 I’m looking for help to find a job.
 - 💬 Ask me about Python, MatLab, HTML, CSS, Flask, Digital Image Processing (but also, Videogames, French, Deutsch, Spanish, Books and Philosophy.)